How to Remove “Any Search Manager” (Mac)

 - Type the following on the address bar and hit Enter on keyboard : about:preferences

-- To configure default search engine, select Search on left sidebar to display settings.
+- To configure default search engine, select Search on the sidebar to display the settings.

-- Under Default Search Engine list, please select one.
+- Under the Default Search Engine list, please select one (i.e., Google).

-- On the same page, you have an option to Remove unwanted search engine.
+- On the same page, you have the option to Remove unwanted search engines.

-Optional : If unable to change browser settings, execute these steps:
+Optional : If you are unable to change browser settings, execute these steps:

 1. Quit any running applications and launch System Preferences from your Dock.